 Province House National Historic Site is a Charlottetown landmark.
 While the building is closed for conservation work, please visit the Story of Confederation exhibit at Confederation Centre of the Arts located next door.

 Parks Canada is committed to providing updates on the important conservation project at Province House National Historic Site.
-For more information about this project, visit our Conservation Project schedule.
+For more information about this project, visit our timeline.